 Cruise the Bluffs by Boat

-View the brilliantly colored cliffs, sea caves, waterfalls and see famous landmarks like Lovers Leap, Miners Castle, Chapel Rock, and Grand Island’s East Channel Lighthouse aboard one of Pictured Rocks Cruises’ 2 to 2 1/2-hour-long tours.
+Pictured Rocks Cruises gliding closely past the painted cliffs in the Pictured Rocks Park.
+PC: Pictured Rocks Cruises.View the brilliantly colored cliffs, sea caves, waterfalls and see famous landmarks like Lovers Leap, Miners Castle, Chapel Rock, and Grand Island’s East Channel Lighthouse aboard one of Pictured Rocks Cruises’ 2 to 2 1/2-hour-long tours.
 They’re the area’s oldest tour company, with four different cruises to choose from, including the famed Sunset Cruise.

 Discover the History of Pictured Rocks

-While millions of people have explored the Munising, Grand Island, and Pictured Rocks areas over the last century, Native American tribes have cherished the land for thousands of years.
+An Ojibwe village in the Upper Peninsula.
+Artist: Paul Kane (1810 – 1871)While millions of people have explored the Munising, Grand Island, and Pictured Rocks areas over the last century, Native American tribes have cherished the land for thousands of years.

 Learn about their connection to the area on a boat or kayak tour, visit the Pictured Rocks Interpretive Center in downtown Munising near the Pictured Rocks Cruises’ office, or the Alger County Heritage Center.

-Check out the Fall Colors
+Check Out the Fall Colors

-Although the lakeshore is a popular summer destination for travelers, rich shades of red, orange, and yellow blanket the thick treetops that surround the colorful sandstone cliffs in the fall, providing one of the best color shows in the world.
-Cruise H-58, the scenic drive throughout the Pictured Rocks.
-Make sure to stop along the way at the many scenic overlooks to take photos.
+Fall colors at Pictured Rocks.
+PC: Instagrammer @ alia_jamilaAlthough the lakeshore is a popular summer destination for travelers, rich shades of red, orange, and yellow blanket the thick treetops that surround the colorful sandstone cliffs in the fall.
+Cruise H-58, the scenic drive throughout the Pictured Rocks, and stop along the way at the many scenic overlooks to take photos.
+Cruises run into mid-October, which puts the tail end of the season right in peak color.

 Kayak Through Sea Caves

-With Pictured Rocks Kayaking, paddlers take in the beauty of the park during a relaxing boat ride before being launched into the water to kayak near gigantic archways, formations and through sea caves and coves.
-The boat anchors near the Painted Coves where staff helps launch paddlers into the water for five miles (approximately 2 hours) of kayaking.
+Paddling along sea caves and coves is one of the many attractions on a kayak tour.
+PC: Pictured Rocks Kayaking.With Pictured Rocks Kayaking, paddlers take in the beauty of the park during a relaxing boat ride before being launched into the water to kayak near gigantic archways, formations and through sea caves and coves.
+They’re the only outfitter in the area that launches kayakers offshore from a support boat, which means you skip the long paddle out and spend your time where the cliffs actually are.

 Explore the Best Scenic Trails

-Whether you’re looking for a short walk, a day-long excursion, or a backpacking experience, Pictured Rocks has some of the best trails in the world.
-Nearby Hiawatha National Forest also has a slew of hiking and biking options for adventure seekers.
+Chapel Basin trail.
+PC: Instagrammer @maymiejamesonWhether you’re looking for a short walk, a day-long excursion, or a backpacking trip, Pictured Rocks has trails for it.
+The North Country Trail runs the length of the lakeshore along the clifftops, and the nearby Hiawatha National Forest adds a slew of hiking and biking options.

 Visit the Grand Sable Sand Dunes

-Grand Sable Dunes are the highest formation in the park, rising more than 300 feet above the lake!
-Visit the Log Slide, where loggers once rolled timber down a fast chute over the dunes into the water!
-Sable Falls is also close by and equally beautiful.
+Grand Sable Dunes at the Log Slide Overlook.
+PC: Instagrammer @maymiejamesonGrand Sable Dunes are the highest formation in the park, rising more than 300 feet above the lake.
+Visit the Log Slide, where loggers once rolled timber down a fast chute over the dunes into the water, and Sable Falls is close by and equally beautiful.

 Trek to a Historic Lighthouse

-With shipwrecks and lighthouses strewn along the lakeshore, visitors can easily discover the area’s maritime history.
+Au Sable Light Station.
+PC: Instagrammer @maymiejamesonWith shipwrecks and lighthouses strewn along the lakeshore, visitors can easily discover the area’s maritime history.
 Built in the mid-1800s, the 86-foot-high tower at the Au Sable Light Station is found after a 1 ½-mile (one way) walk along an old wooded U.S. Coast Guard road.
 Tours are available in the summer and early fall.